namig/hackmos2024/README.md

 ZeroMile enables Defi dapps to go cross chain with concentrated liquidity with its unique intent based system that does not require bridges or any other messaging layer.

-in the MVP we have enabled borrowing from Aave (Eth) through Zeromile to Osmosis users.
+in the MVP we tried to make DApp to borrowing USDC by ETH

 https://docs.google.com/presentation/d/1APtsZOgxYNlUA4yWOvJ4cM14t9rtCgfi7CkNYBN5Alw/edit?usp=sharing